-The use of anticipated bond proceeds will be limited to preliminary (soft) costs, which may include engineering fees, architect fees, feasibility studies, etc. unless a reimbursement ordinance has been adopted pursuant to Section XIV.
-The Chief Financial Officer/Director of Finance may provide additional parameters regarding qualifying uses and will review and approve all requests for the use of anticipated bond proceeds.
-Departments may not use anticipated bond proceeds for preliminary costs earlier than 60 days from the date the City

-Council adopts an ordinance authorizing the sale of said bonds unless a reimbursement ordinance has been adopted pursuant to Section XIV. -A reimbursement ordinance is not required to expend anticipated bond proceeds for preliminary soft costs (indirect costs related to construction i.e., engineering or design).
+The use of anticipated bond proceeds will be limited to preliminary (soft) costs, which may include engineering fees, architect fees, feasibility studies, etc unless a reimbursement ordinance has been adopted pursuant to Section XIV.
+The Director of Finance may provide additional parameters regarding qualifying uses and will review and approve all requests for the use of anticipated bond proceeds.
+Departments may not use anticipated bond proceeds for preliminary costs earlier than 60 days from the date the City Council adopts an ordinance authorizing the sale of said bonds unless a reimbursement ordinance has been adopted pursuant to Section XIV.
 In no event will the use of anticipated bond proceeds exceed the unreserved fund equity of the combined Utility System for Electric, Water or Wastewater requests or the operating fund of any other department making a request.